 Introduce a mated queen

-Given the time it takes to create a new queen, a common alternative is for the beekeeper to introduce a mated queen.
+Given the time to create a new queen, a common alternative is for the beekeeper to introduce a mated queen.
 These can be purchased in a queen cage, often with one or two workers with her.
 There is a significant risk of rejection by the colony.
-It is therefore important the queen is introduced in a cage, with a piece of candy at one end providing a "timer", of sorts.
-This is similar to the process many beekeepers use when establishing a colony from a package of bees.
+It is therefore important the queen is introduced in a cage, with a piece of candy at one end providing a “timer”, of sorts.
+This is like the process many beekeepers use when establishing a colony from a package of bees.

 When introducing the queen, carefully watch the reception she receives.
 If workers “attack” the cage and cannot be easily brushed off then the chances are they would not accept her.
 In such a situation, remove her for a day or two then try again.